umccr/htsget-rs/README.md

 This repository consists of a workspace composed of the following crates:

 - [htsget-config]: Configuration of the server.
 - [htsget-http-actix]: Local instance of the htsget server.
-Contains framework dependent code using [actix-web].
+Contains framework dependent code using [Actix Web][actix-web].
 - [htsget-http-core]: Handling of htsget HTTP requests.
 Framework independent code.
 - [htsget-http-lambda]: Cloud based instance of the htsget server.
-Contains framework dependent code using the [aws-lambda-rust-runtime].
+Contains framework dependent code using the [Rust Runtime for AWS Lambda][aws-lambda-rust-runtime].
 - [htsget-search]: Core logic needed to search bioinformatics files based on htsget queries.
 - [htsget-test-utils]: Test utilities used by other crates in the project.